grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # (experimental) Maximum time to wait for the query-frontend to become ready
 # before rejecting requests received before the frontend was ready.
 0 to disable
-# (ie. fail immediately if a request is received while the frontend is still
+# (i.e. fail immediately if a request is received while the frontend is still
 # starting up)
 # CLI flag: -query-frontend.not-running-timeout
 [not_running_timeout: <duration> | default = 0s]